JuliaLang/julia/doc/src/manual/variables-and-scoping.md

  1
 ```

-Note that although possible, changing the value of a variable that is declared as constant
+Note that although sometimes possible, changing the value of a `const` variable
-is strongly discouraged.
+is strongly discouraged, and is intended only for convenience during
+interactive use.
+Changing constants can cause various problems or unexpected behaviors.
 For instance, if a method references a constant and is already
 compiled before the constant is changed then it might keep using the old value:
 ```jldoctest
 julia> const x = 1